 Not every board member can be a financial wizard.
 Every board member, however, needs to be a financial inquisitor.
 It is essential to understand basic terminology, be able to read financial statements and judge their soundness, and have the capacity to recognize warning signs that might indicate a change in the overall health of the organization.
 If a board member does not understand something, they must be willing to seek the answer.

 Setting up and monitoring key financial indicators

 Having the proper tools to monitor and evaluate financial performance strengthens the board’s capacity to judge the health of the organization.
-Board members need to agree on general guidelines and standards to measure the effectiveness of organizational accomplishments.
-Appropriate policies must be in place to guide management and board decision making.
+Board members set general guidelines and standards to measure the effectiveness of organizational accomplishments.
+Appropriate policies must be in place to guide management and board decision-making.